telerik/winforms-docs/gridview/scrolling/events.md

 ##

 There are a vertical and a horizontal scroll bar objects for the vertical and horizontal scrollbars respectively.
-For instance, to subscribe to *ValueChanged *event of the vertical scroll bar use the following code:#_[C#] ScrollBar value changed event_
+For instance, to subscribe to *ValueChanged* event of the vertical scroll bar use the following code:

+#### ScrollBar value changed event

 {{source=..\SamplesCS\GridView\Scrolling\Scrolling.cs region=scrollBarValueChanged}}
 {{source=..\SamplesVB\GridView\Scrolling\Scrolling.vb region=scrollBarValueChanged}}